theericzhang/doordash-clone/README.md

-# Doordash, a rapid prototype
+# Doordash, a Rapid Prototype Clone 👯

-Hey there!
+👋 Hey there!
 Please take a look at [this Notion](https://piquant-dancer-3b9.notion.site/DoorDash-Clone-Discoveries-Hurdles-Lessons-A-WIP-7bd86cff0d764b4c8ff040a84557d361) to gauge at technical findings, hurdles, and lessons I am uncovering while working on this project.

+## 🧘 Motivations

 I wanted to create a baseline clone of DoorDash's home portal from an authenticated user's perspective.
 This challenge tested a variety of skillsets including prototyping pixel perfect, data driven, and reusable UI components.

 This challenge is currently undergoing active development as of January 6th 2023, so features including SSR driven merchant pages, search functionality, and checkout will be implemented along the way.
-Please check ## Roadmap for more information!
+Please check [Roadmap](#🛣️-roadmap) for more information!

-Most recent builds are hosted on Vercel.
+Up-to-date builds are hosted on Vercel.
 Please take a look at the `About` section on this repository to access the build.

 # Table of Contents
 * [Getting Started](#🛠️-getting-started)